blowdart/AspNetAuthorizationWorkshop/README.md

 ```

 * Run the app and confirm you still see the home page.
 All that has changed is how you're specifing your requirements.
 Instead of embedding the role name in the attribute you've written a policy which specifies the role name.
+* Close your browser to clear your identity cookie.
 * Now add a second policy, this time requiring a claim.

 ```c#